 Continuous Lifelong Learning for Better Patient Care

-While ABMS guides the MOC process, ABMS 24 Member Boards set the criteria and curriculum for each specialty.
+While ABMS guides the MOC process, each individual ABMS Member Board sets the requirements and criteria for each specialty.
 The four-part MOC process includes:

-Valid, unrestricted medical license in at least one state or jurisdiction in the United States, its territories or Canada.
+Valid, unrestricted medical license in the United States or Canada.

 Part II: Lifelong Learning and Self-Assessment